 But how many and what kind of bricks to use for making your fire pit?
 Fantastic Handyman Australia recommends using firebricks for this particular type of fire pit, although you can replace them with ordinary bricks if you resort to using a fire ring to contain your fire.

 For instance, for a 3 ft-diameter pit, you will need 25 insulation firebricks.
 The standard size of a firebrick is 9×4½×2½ inches.
-For a submerged fire pit, it is best if you use the so-called firebrick splits, which are half the thickness (1,25’’) and are usually a good fit if you were to insulate a wood oven or a furnace.
+It is best for a submerged fire pit if you use the so-called firebrick splits, which are half the thickness (1,25’’) and are usually a good fit if you were to insulate a wood oven or a furnace.

 It is optional but you could lay some capping stones around the hole to finish off your project, as well as gravel to create a safety border around your fire pit.